ClearShare member guidelines.

 Ineligible Need – A need disqualified from voluntary sharing of contributions from member contributions due to a policy set forth in the Member Guidelines.

-Maternity need – A need request that must be submitted once a member becomes pregnant within 30 days of confirmation of pregnancy from a licensed medical professional.
+Maternity need – A need request that must be submitted once a member becomes pregnant within 45 days of confirmation of pregnancy from a licensed medical professional.

 Maximum shareable amount – The maximum dollar amount (limit) that can be shared for any one need.
 Certain medical needs have a maximum shareable amount as described in the Guidelines.

-Medically necessary – A service, procedure, or medication necessary to rest or to maintain physical function and that is provided in the most cost-effective setting consistent with the member’s condition.
+Medically necessary – A service, procedure, or medication necessary to improve or to maintain physical function and that is provided in the most cost-effective setting consistent with the member’s condition.
 The fact that a provider may prescribe, administer, or recommend services or care does not make it medically necessary.
 This applies even if it is not listed as a membership limitation, or in the Member Guidelines.
 To help determine medical necessity, ClearShare may request medical records and information from licensed medical professionals.

 Member(s) – A person or people (or dependent thereof) who has agreed in writing to abide by the requirements of ClearShare and is thereby eligible to participate in the sharing of medical needs with other members in accordance with the Member Guidelines and membership type.